obmaz/smartthings_edge_driver/drivers/divoom-64/README.md

 # Edge Driver: Divoom 64
-It is the SmartThings Edge Driver for Divoom 64.
+This is the SmartThings Edge Driver for the Divoom 64.

 ## Device
 ![device](resource/readme-images/device1.jpg)